KILTprotocol/docs/docs/concepts/07_dip/05_dapp_developer.md

 If you need a specific proof type for a consumer chain, then a chain developer needs to submit a PR to the SDK repository in the `src > dipProof > extensions` folder.
 The extension included with the SDK adds support for a time-bound DID signature, i.e., a signature which is valid only until a certain block number.

-The extension can take any form, but must return [a SCALE encoded](https://docs.substrate.io/reference/scale-codec/) string.
+The extension can take any form, but must return [a SCALE encoded](https://docs.substrate.io/reference/scale-codec/) object.
 There's an example of how the extension does this [on GitHub](https://github.com/KILTprotocol/dip-sdk/blob/9ad141b3757e076744ab8b2d29bcf10bbeaddd9f/src/dipProof/extensions/timeBoundDidSignature.ts#L113).

 To use the extension, the `generateDipSubmittableExtrinsic` method and pass the additional proof elements along with consumer chain specific components.